tadiusfrank2001/cybercluster/README.md

 ## 🧱 Core Components Configs

-This section outlines the core building blocks of the **CyberCluster** lab environment.
+This section outlines the core building blocks of the **CyberCluster** environment.
 Each component plays a critical role in simulating a secure and attack-ready network.
-Click into each module below to explore detailed configuration steps, tools used, and how they contribute to the overall lab architecture.
+Click into each module below to explore detailed configuration steps, tools used, and how they contribute to the overall project architecture.

 ### 🔐 [pfSense Firewall](./docs/pfSense/README.md)
 - Acts as the secure gateway between internal and external networks